ashutoshsingh24/diabetes-prediction/README.md

 # 🤝 Voting Ensemble Classifier with XGBoost & AdaBoost

 A powerful ensemble learning system combining **XGBoost** and **AdaBoost**, trained on the **Diabetes dataset** with optimized hyperparameters using **GridSearchCV**.
-This project demonstrates a clean, scalable approach to binary classification using boosting and model ensembling.
+This project demonstrates a clean, scalable approach to binary classification using boosting and model ensembling

 ---